 This too shall pass.
 This too shall pass.
 This too shall pass.
 My new mantra.

-The recovery for hemorrhoid surgery typically takes six to eight weeks.
+The recovery for anal tumor surgery typically takes six to eight weeks.
 It’s not as if I could cover the surgical incision with a bandaid and keep the area clean and dry, because whether I wanted to or not, my body still needed to take care of business down there.
 Stuff needed to be wiped, or somehow watered down and patted dry.
 On top of being cut and stitched up, I had these details to contend with.

 I cursed whoever was responsible for the absence of bidets in the United States.
 Europe and Latin America got them!
 How come we missed out?
 Sitz baths would have been the next best thing.
 Soaking in lukewarm water would have been soothing and would have flushed the area gently.
 But because of my thrown out back, there was no way to maneuver my body into and out of a bathtub.